Human Trafficking in [Singapore] [other countries]

 They are hoping to raise money to place the posters/postcards at strategic locations all over Singapore to educate men (including sex tourists) that are involved in child prostitution in places as close as Batam.
 They also aim to get the public who know people who engage in child prostitution to make a report, and to raise awareness among families and communities about these children who are mostly from developing countries around the region.

-Thai families partners in child sex trade - Border area's products are Drugs and Daughters
+Thai families partners in child sex trade - Border area's products are drugs and daughters

 The agents also approach the thousands of girls from Burma, Laos and southern provinces of China who cross the border annually.
 Many wind up working as prostitutes in Singapore, Malaysia, the United Arab Emirates and Australia.